Save Money and Keep PCB Costs Down with Consistent Documentation Tools

-PCB design tools capable of tracking costs and keeping production expenditures in-budget.
+PCB design tools capable of tracking costs and keeping production expenditures in budget.

 Produce low-cost instructions with elegant drill files

 Calculating printed circuit board fabrication and assembly costs requires knowledge of the design.
 The design is communicated in the fabrication and assembly documents.
 The design incorporates material selection including copper, plating, and laminates for the fabrication.
 It incorporates stackup management to include impedance control, drill holes, and plating.
 Once fabricated, assembly houses take the blank board and solder components onto them to make the final board.
-Each fabrication and assembly house have guidelines for achieving design intent and these requirements drive PCB fabrication and assembly costs.
+Each fabrication and assembly house has guidelines for achieving design intent and these requirements drive PCB fabrication and assembly costs.

 Knowledge of the design is communicated in the design documents.
-The design documents include the gerber files, drill files, Bill of Materials, and the assembly instructions.
-The fabricator consults the gerbers which must include notes specifying the stackup and other specifications such as drill hole size and associated pads.
+The design documents include the Gerber files, drill files, Bill of Materials, and the assembly instructions.
+The fabricator consults the Gerbers which must include notes specifying the stackup and other specifications such as drill hole size and associated pads.
 Materials selected to achieve the stackup together with tooling drive pricing.
 Next comes assembly, and the assembler consults the Bill of Materials, and any notes to determine special handling that will drive costs.

 Getting clear instructions to your fabrication and assembly vendors is critical for accurate pricing.
 Accurate pricing comes from instructions included on, or with, PCB documents that clearly reflect the same information.
-Stackup notes must match each gerber layer.
-Drill hole sizes and pads must match gerber files.
-Bills of Material must contain at least one part for every reference designator on the silk screen files.
+Stackup notes must match each Gerber layer.
+Drill hole sizes and pads must match Gerber files.
+Bills of Material must contain at least one part for every reference designator on the silkscreen files.
 Components listed on the BoM must contain accurate vendor parts numbers and, in best cases, alternate parts to enable competitive pricing.
 A good document package clearly communicates design needs to your fabricators and your assemblers resulting in pricing availability well before build dates.

 Knowledge of vendor design guidelines is the first step to getting a PCB assembly successfully priced.
-Designing a PCB includes ability to source materials and to apply design constraints defined in the PCB documentation.
+Designing a PCB includes the ability to source materials and to apply design constraints defined in the PCB documentation.
 Communication with fabricators and with assemblers enables engineers to specify materials, drilling, and components that the fabricators and the assemblers can achieve.
-Eliminate the need to make special requests in the middle of your build by working with your vendors to understand their needs to a successful build.
+Eliminate the need to make special requests in the middle of your build by working with your vendors to understand their needs for a successful build.